Alamo, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 771 people, 760 households, and 492 families residing in the town.

 Education

 Wheeler County School District

 The Wheeler County School District holds grades pre-school to grade 12, and consists of one elementary school and a middle-high school.
 The district has 82 full-time teachers and over 1,150 students.